UBC-MDS/Bank_Marketing_Prediction/README.md

-For this project we are trying to build a binary classifier to predict if a banking customer will subscribe (Y) to a new product (bank term deposit) if they are contacted by the bank with phone call.
-This model would help banking institution to optimize marketing strategies and budget allocation to achieve a higher new product subscription rate.
-If chosen a appropriate model for the binary classifier, we can explore the different attributes of the type of customers who will likely to subscribe the new product when contacted over the phone.
+For this project we are trying to build a binary classifier to predict if a banking customer will subscribe (Y) to a new product (bank term deposit) if they are contacted by the bank with a phone call.
+This model would help banking institution to optimize marketing strategies and budget allocation to achiev e a higher new product subscription rate.
+If choosing an appropriate model for the binary classifier, we can explore the different attributes of the type of customers who will likely subscribe to the new product when contacted over the phone.

-To answer the predictive question posed above, we plan to first conduct a series of exploratory data analysis to assess the relationship between subscribe status against other available attributes in the dataset.
+To answer the predictive question posed above, we plan to first conduct a series of exploratory data analyses to assess the relationship between subscribing status against other available attributes in the dataset.
 We will examine the variable distributions using summary tables and some data visualization.

-For the model building process, the Bank data will be partition into training and testing set (split 80%:20%).
-The binary predictive model we will be exploring are varies type of regression models such as logistic linear regression, k-nn regression, random forest regression and/or decision tree algorithms.
-The model will be exammine based on overall accuracy on the training data and using cross-validation method to for hyper-parameter tuning.
-Metrics such as recall rate, precisions and confusion matrix is assessed.
-After selecting the final model, we will re-fit the model on the whole training dataset, as well as evaluate it's performance and make prediction and assess the over performance of the final model using the testing dataset.
+For the model building process, the Bank data will be partitioned into training and testing sets (split 80%:20%).
+The binary predictive models we will be exploring are various types of regression models such as logistic linear regression, k-NN regression, random forest regression and/or decision tree algorithms.
+The model will be examined based on the overall accuracy on the training data and using cross-validation method for hyper-parameter tuning.
+Metrics such as recall rate, precisions and confusion matrix are assessed.
+After selecting the final model, we will re-fit the model on the whole training dataset, as well as evaluate its performance, make predictions and assess the overperformance of the final model using the testing dataset.
 Summary statistics and appropriate visualization as well as the whole model building process will be provided and included as part of the final report for this project.